 It cools very quickly, and you can mold a flaked ice into any larger shape you want.

-What to Look for in an Industrial Ice Maker?
+What to Look for in a New Industrial Ice Maker

 But there are some other things you should look for in the right industrial ice maker.